vinup-ram1308/resume-builder/README.md

 ## Installation

-1.Clone the repository to your local machine:
+1. Clone the repository to your local machine:

 ```bash
 git clone https://github.com/vinup-ram1308/resume-builder

 ```
-2.Compile the java files and run the application:
+2. Compile the java files and run the application:

 ```bash
 javac com/company/CV.java